Pathogenesis, clinical features, and diagnosis of contrast-induced nephropathy

 - University of Pennsylvania School of Medicine

 Contrast nephropathy is a generally reversible form of acute kidney injury (AKI) that occurs soon after the administration of radiocontrast media [1-11].
-Important issues that remain unresolved include its pathogenesis and relative efficacies of various prophylactic strategies.
+Although AKI is reversible in most cases, its development may be associated with adverse outcomes.
+(See "Renal and patient outcomes after acute tubular necrosis".)

-A review of the pathogenesis, clinical characteristics, and diagnosis of iodinated radiocontrast media-induced nephropathy is presented here.
-Preventive strategies for reducing the risk of contrast nephrotoxicity and a discussion of acute tubular necrosis (ATN), the most common cause of AKI developing in hospitalized patients, are presented separately.
-(See "Prevention of contrast-induced nephropathy" and "Etiology and diagnosis of prerenal disease and acute tubular necrosis in acute kidney injury (acute renal failure)".)
+This topic reviews the pathogenesis, clinical characteristics, and diagnosis of iodinated radiocontrast media-induced nephropathy.
+The epidemiology of contrast nephropathy, preventive strategies for reducing the risk of contrast nephrotoxicity, and a discussion of acute tubular necrosis (ATN), the most common cause of AKI developing in hospitalized patients, are presented separately.
+(See "Evaluation of acute kidney injury (acute renal failure) among hospitalized patients" and "Diagnostic approach to the patient with subacute kidney injury in an outpatient setting" and "Etiology and diagnosis of prerenal disease and acute tubular necrosis in acute kidney injury (acute renal failure)".)

-Overview — The best data related to the pathogenesis of contrast nephropathy come from animal models.
+The best data related to the pathogenesis of contrast nephropathy are from animal models.
 Studies show evidence of acute tubular necrosis (ATN), but the mechanism by which ATN occurs is not well understood [12-14].
-The two major theories are that ATN is caused by renal vasoconstriction resulting in medullary hypoxia, possibly mediated by alterations in nitric oxide, endothelin, and/or adenosine, and that ATN is a direct result of the cytotoxic effects of the contrast agents [12-20].
+The two major theories are that ATN is caused by renal vasoconstriction resulting in medullary hypoxia, possibly mediated by effects of viscosity and by alterations in nitric oxide, endothelin, and/or adenosine, and that ATN is a direct result of the cytotoxic effects of the contrast agents on tubular cells [12-20].
+Tubular cell injury may be exacerbated by renal vasoconstriction [12,13,18].

-However, unlike other types of ATN, contrast nephropathy is usually characterized by relatively rapid recovery of renal function.
+Compared with other types of ATN (such as ischemic), contrast nephropathy is usually characterized by relatively rapid recovery of renal function (see 'Clinical features' below).
 If ATN contributes to contrast nephropathy, it is not clear why recovery occurs relatively quickly (ie, within a few days) compared with a longer duration (ie, one to three weeks), as with ATN due to other causes.
-There are at least two possibilities to explain the short duration of ATN:
+One possibility is that the degree of tubular necrosis is much less severe than seen in other settings.
+It is also possible that the decline in glomerular filtration rate (GFR) is due to functional changes in tubule epithelial cells rather than necrosis.
+This phenomenon may be at least in part due to redistribution of membrane transport proteins from the basolateral to the luminal membrane .

 - Parfrey PS, Griffiths SM, Barrett BJ, et al. Contrast material-induced renal failure in patients with diabetes mellitus, renal insufficiency, or both.
 A prospective controlled study.
 N Engl J Med 1989; 320:143.